realpython/python-guide/docs/writing/structure.rst

 Some guidelines help to avoid this issue:

-- Avoid using variables for different things.
+- Avoid using the same variable name for different things.

 **Bad**